bqi343/cp-notebook/Resources.md

 Well, I just did as many contests as I possibly could, and tried to complete the ones I could not finish during the contest.
 I'm not sure if there's a better way.

-If you feel that you are week in a certain topic, just search up some problems to do with websites such as the following:
+If you feel that you are weak in a certain topic, just search up some problems to do with websites such as the following:
   * [Codeforces Problemset](http://codeforces.com/problemset)
   * [HackerRank Dashboard](https://www.hackerrank.com/domains/algorithms/warmup)
   * [CSAcademy Archive](https://csacademy.com/contest/archive/)

+Of course, note that many tasks are simply implementation.

 ## C++11